amalog/scratch/sketch/modules.md

 console.log('Area is ' + circle.area(4));
 ```

-Both Go and Node make the mistake of overloading `.` for module derefence and field access.
-This means one can't have a local variable with the same name as a module identifier.
+Both Go and Node make the mistake of overloading `.` for module dereference and field access.
+This means trouble when on wants a local variable with the same name as a module identifier.
 I find this a frequent annoyance in Go.
 Imagine a module "zoo/cat" yielding `cat` as the module identifier.
 My program is obviously working with cats and might want to do something like `_, cat := range cats` but then calling `cat.Foo()` tries to call a method on the variable rather than call a function inside the `cat` module.

 ### Imports as Macros